jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 ```

 **Approach:**
-- Three CTEs are chained — `monthly_leads` and `monthly_deals` for same-month, `cohort` for the cohort rate
+- Three CTEs are chained: `monthly_leads` and `monthly_deals` for same-month, `cohort` for the cohort rate
 - `COALESCE(md.won_count, 0)` handles months where no deals closed that same month
-- The cohort CTE joins on `mql_id` not on matching months — this is the key difference that makes it cohort-based
+- The cohort CTE joins on `mql_id` not on matching months.
+This is the key difference that makes it cohort-based

 **Result:**
 | month | total_leads | same_month_closed | same_month_pct | cohort_closed | cohort_pct |